 However, a founder who is truly dedicated and devoted to the prosperity of their organization and accomplishing their organizational goals presents a much more appealing opportunity for investors.

-For the investor, capitalizing on the opportunity while mitigating risk is integral in their decision-making process.
+For the investor, capitalizing on the opportunity while mitigating risk is integral in their investment decision making process and something investors really look at.
 They have to not only interpret the financial feasibility of the startup but the potential for growth too.

 To any startup or investor, momentum or traction could be defined in any number of ways but the key component here is to exhibit some degree of progress.
-Month-over-month organic growth, continuous revenue growth, increased user numbers, staffing expansion, technology development, etc. all constitute progression.
+Month-over-month organic growth, continuous revenue growth, increased user numbers, staffing expansion, technology development, business roadmap, etc., all constitute progression.

 Keep in mind that stagnant organizations seeking funding will have a more difficult time receiving an investment than ones who appear to have an upward trajectory, even if the former is further ahead in the business cycle.